cmawhorter/urn-lib/README.md

 var china = arn.parse('arn:aws-cn:autoscaling:us-east-1:123456789012:scalingPolicy:c7a27f55-d35e-4153-b044-8ca9155fc467:autoScalingGroupName/my-test-asg1:policyName/my-scaleout-policy');
 console.log('invalid', arn.validate(china)); // => invalid [ 'validation failed for partition: the China partition is unsupported' ]
 ```

+## Release notes

+### `1.2.0`

+Because of build changes and dropping support (in CI) for older node versions I did a minor bump.
+Nothing has really changed under the hood though.

+- bumped dev dependencies
+- drop CI support for very old node. node versions: 0.12, 4, 5, 6, 7.
+(Note: urn-lib 1.1.x worked with those versions and nothing has changed to break that support. they're just no longer part of CI. if you find a problem with >= 0.12 open an issue)
+- improve build process